seanox/pdf-service/manual/Introduction.md

 - Creation of markup as preview e.g. for the frontend
 - API for templates and other renderer and markup generators abstract templates for individual renderer and generators
-- PDF comparison for test automation
+- PDF and image comparison for test automation (e.g. Junit)
 pixel- and color-based with difference image generation
 - PDF Tools as standalone Java applications
 includes Compare, Designer, Preview as command line applications